 6. Galerie Perrotin

 Emmanuel Perrotin is sometimes referred to as the “French Gagosian,” as he is a top French gallerist who represents some of the most sought-after artists in France.
-After running several successful galleries in Paris for nearly 2 decades, he opened up his first American gallery in New York, on the Upper East Side.
-Since then, the gallery has moved downtown to the Lower East Side.
+After running several successful galleries in Paris for nearly 2 decades, he opened up his first American gallery in New York, on the Upper East Side in 2014.
+The gallery moved downtown to the trendy Lower East Side in 2017.
 Perrotin is pretty much always worth checking out for a quirky exhibition.

 130 Orchard Street